jhsu802701/howto_rails_profile_pic/02-show.md

 git commit -m "Updated the seeding script to give profile pictures to a few users"
 ```

-# Updating the User Profile Page
+# Displaying the User Profile Pictures
 * Edit the app/views/users/show.html.erb file.
 Add the profile picture display just before the delete button.
 Your code should look like this:
 ```
     . . . .